afds-bl/chensus/README.md

       Variance</a>
   - <a href="#mobility-and-transport-survey"
     id="toc-mobility-and-transport-survey">Mobility and Transport Survey</a>
+    - <a href="#estimated-mean" id="toc-estimated-mean">Estimated Mean</a>
+    - <a href="#estimated-confidence-interval"
+      id="toc-estimated-confidence-interval">Estimated Confidence Interval</a>

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # BFSestimates

-The goal of BFSestimates is to estimate the population, variance and confidence intervals from surveys conducted by *Bundesamt für Statistik* (BFS) / *Office fédéral de la statistique* (OFS):
+The goal of BFSestimates is to estimate population frequencies, means, variances and confidence intervals from surveys conducted by *Bundesamt für Statistik* (BFS) / *Office fédéral de la statistique* (OFS):

 - population survey (*Volkszählung* (VZ), *recensement de la population*),